 How Can You Tell If Your Husband Hates You

 One often wonders how marriages reach that point when a spouse begins to strongly dislike his partner!
-Okay, ‘hate’ may be a strong word to use here but resentment can easily grow if the problems in a marriage are not sorted right in the beginning.
+Okay, ‘hate’ may be a strong word to use here but resentment in a marriage can easily grow if the problems in a marriage are not sorted right in the beginning.

 The truth is – resentment in a relationship doesn’t happen overnight.
 It may take months, sometimes years to build, then it perhaps explodes one (not so) fine day and from there on it’s a downhill journey.

 But how do you know if your husband has zero feelings for you?
-Let’s try and analyse some of his signs and actions and the emotions they may give rise to, within you.
+Let’s try and analyze some of his signs and actions and the emotions they may give rise to, within you.
 This may help you understand the depth of the matter and motivate you to work towards a solution.
+After all, it’s better than living with a husband who hates you, and not knowing why.

 1. He does not communicate